abpio/abp-commercial-docs/en/modules/twilio-sms.md

 You can visit [Twilio SMS module package list page](https://abp.io/packages?moduleName=Volo.Abp.Sms.Twilio) to see list of packages related with this module.

-## User Interface

-There is no user interface for this module.

-## Data Seed

-This module doesn't seed any data.

 ## Configuration

 You can configure `Twilio SMS` module in several ways.
 It uses the [options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) in ASP.NET Core.